-Serene Xinjiang Lakes
+Serene Lakes | Xinjiang Photos

 Considering all the famous desert scenery and Xinjiang’s record-breaking distance from any major body of water, it may come as a surprise to many that some of the most spectacular Xinjiang scenery come from Xinjiang’s most famous lakes.

-Sayram Lake (赛里木湖)
+Sayram Lake (赛里木湖) near Yili

 Given its proximity to Kazakhstan, you’re bound to run into quite a few Kazakh men riding their horses or trying to get you to stay in their yurt for a night.

-Heavenly Lake (新疆天池)
+Heavenly Lake (新疆天池) near Urumqi

 It’s become somewhat touristy over the past few years but the views are still amazing.
 If you have an extra day in Urumqi, it’s not a bad idea to make a quick visit to Heavenly Lake.

-Karakul Lake (喀拉库勒湖)
+Karakul Lake (喀拉库勒湖) along the KKH

 Along China’s Karakoram Highway between Kashgar and Tashkorgan you’ll run into the pristine Karakul Lake.
 It’s not a particularly large lake, but it is picturesque, especially with the majestic Muztaghata mountain in the background.

 In the picture above, which was taken quite a few years ago, my group set up tent next to the lake.

-Kanas Lake (喀纳斯湖)
+Kanas Lake (喀纳斯湖) in Northern Xinjiang

 Although technically a river, Kanas has been called a lake for so long that it’s not worth trying to reclassify it.
 The view you see here is probably one of the most famous in all of Xinjiang.

-Swan Lake (巴音布拉克湖 ／ 天鹅湖)
+Swan Lake (巴音布拉克湖 ／ 天鹅湖) near Bayinbulak

 Swan Lake is actually a wetland swamp inside of the Bayinbulak Grasslands in central Xinjiang.
 It’s comprised of many small lakes, made famous by the numerous swans who call it home during the summer.

-Majestic Mountains of Xinjiang
+Majestic Mountains | Xinjiang Photos

 Even in the photos above you can see that mountains play a prominent role in Xinjiang’s landscape.

-TianShan Range (新疆天山)
+TianShan Range (新疆天山) of Central Xinjiang

 When flying in and out of Urumqi, it’s the TianShan range that you’ll see out your window.
 The Tian Shan, which slices through the middle of Xinjiang, was named to UNESCO’s World Heritage List in 2013.

-I took this particular photo during one of my favorite Xinjiang road trips (link includes awesome video of the trip!)
+I took this particular photo during one of my favorite Xinjiang road trips (link includes awesome video of the trip!).

-Pamir Mountains (帕米尔)
+Pamir Mountains (帕米尔) of West Xinjiang

-The Pamir Mountains, located on the western edge of Xinjiang near the city of Kashgar, are a stunning backdrop to places like Tashkorgan’s Stone Fort, which you see above.
+The Pamir Mountains, located on the western edge of Xinjiang near the Silk Road town of Kashgar, are a stunning backdrop to places like Tashkorgan’s Stone Fort, which you see above.

-Altay Mountains (阿勒泰山脉)
+Altay Mountains (阿勒泰山脉) of North Xinjiang

 Northern Xinjiang, which is home to the Kanas Lake mentioned earlier, also shares the Altay Mountains with neighbors like Kazakhstan and Russia.

-Kunlun Mountains (昆仑山)
+Kunlun Mountains (昆仑山) of Xinjiang

 You’re likely to see this range if you ever have the chance to travel the Tibet-Xinjiang highway, the highest paved road in the world.

-Flaming Mountains (火焰山)
+Flaming Mountains (火焰山) of Turpan

 The Flaming Mountains are one of those things you’ll see as you explore everything else there is to do in Turpan.

 Truthfully, photos don’t really do them justice but it’s worth a try anyway :)

-Xinjiang’s “Grand Canyon” (天山大峡谷)
+Xinjiang’s “Grand Canyon” (天山大峡谷) near Kuqa

-5 Colored Hills (五彩滩)
+5 Colored Hills (五彩滩) of Buerjin

 Located in between Karamay and Altay in the northern part of Xinjiang, it would be easy to pass by this place unless you were looking for it.
 Check out the FarWestChina guide to the Five Colored Hills here.